ethereum/EIPs/sips/sip-83.md

 heartbeats once every 15 minutes, for example.
 These heartbeats could either be computed by a separate compensated keeper function, or at the first mint, burn, or claim operations to be performed after a given heartbeat is due.
-However, given the extra expense involved, the gas cost of the recalculation will measured and rebated to the caller from a common pool of ether held in a manner similar to the [deferred transaction gas tank](sip-79.md).
+However, given the extra expense involved, the gas cost of the recalculation will be measured and rebated to the caller from a common pool of ether held in a manner similar to the [deferred transaction gas tank](sip-79.md).
 This pool will be replenished by a small fee charged on the execution cost of each mint, burn, and claim operation, which will be less than the gas saved for these function calls by eliminating continual system debt recomputations.